bea924/flow_field_dataset/docs/index.rst

 =====================================================

-This Python dataset library is designed to streamline the end-to-end model training process, enabling efficient loading, visualization, and preparation of 3D data for machine learning applications.
+This Python dataset library is designed to **streamline the end-to-end model training process**, enabling efficient
+- loading,
+- visualization,
+- preparation of 3D data for machine learning applications.
 It supports advanced techniques, including graph neural networks and voxelized methods, with seamless integration into PyTorch workflows.

 .. toctree::
    :maxdepth: 2